 “A good many people have said that if there is intelligent life on other planets then it should have been here already.
 It should already have arrived.
 We ought to be in contact with them now.
 We ought to see their spacecraft here clearly and so forth.
 The fact is that this isn’t the case – that all we have are these uncertain UFO reports – suggest in fact that they are not really out there and that we are alone.
 That, I think, in itself is a very sobering thought.”

-William Lane Craig knows a lot about extraterrestrials, and he knows even more about the Bible, making him the perfect person to go to for help in evaluating the Newton Bible Code.
+William Lane Craig knows a lot about extraterrestrials, and he knows even more about the Bible, making him the perfect person to go to for help in evaluating the Sagan Signal.
 I am excited over the possibility that he may accept my Challenge to Skeptics.